 b) Chaitin, Thinking about Gödel and Turing, Essays on Complexity, 1970-2007, pub: World Scientific Publishing Co.
 Pte.
 Ltd. ISBN13 9789812708953 (Section 2.2: Alternate proof: Any countable/denumerable set of reals has measure zero.)

 c) Chaitin, Meta Math, The Quest for Omega, pub: Pantheon, First Edition, 2005, ISBN13: 9780375423130 (Chapter Five, Section: ‘Reals are uncomputable with probability one’)

 It is easy to demonstrate that the argument is inherently flawed.
 However, the interesting thing about it is that a logical analysis of the underlying argument shows that the Platonist belief in the independent ‘actual’ existence of limitlessly many mathematical entitles is inherently illogical, because it shows that that belief leads to a contradiction.
+It is interesting that Courant and Robbins says it is intuitive, and that reflects the way that many Platonists think of real numbers as being a “bigger” set than the rationals.
 The demonstration of the contradiction in the proof by Courant and Robbins serves to demonstrate the untenability of the Platonist viewpoint.

 The Courant and Robbins proof goes like this:

 - Suppose that there can be a list (for definition of what is meant by a list, see one-to-one correspondence) that includes all of the real numbers.
 For our purposes, we will only consider the real numbers between 0 and 1.
 For convenience we will use the concept of the real number line between 0 and 1, and which represents all the real numbers between 0 and 1.
 The ‘proof’ operates by enclosing every real number in the list between 0 and 1 by a small length of a line as follows: